Feedly vs Flipboard

 2015.
 Feedly news reader adds Shared Collections for business users

-Feedly’s business model smartly targets those who take in a lot of information from a variety of sources on a regular basis.
-That includes business professionals tracking industry news, among others.
-The new feature Shared Collections, only available to Pro subscribers, lets you create collections of reading sources which can be shared publicly or privately.
-Effectively, it’s a simple way to take a group of sources you’re already subscribed to and actively reading within Feedly, and click a button to make them available to others.
-It allows users to share the collection of blogs, publications, YouTube channels and alerts.
-A “Pro” version of Feedly’s service, which includes a powerful search feature and integrations with third-party tools like Evernote, Pocket, OneNote, LinkedIn, Dropbox and more, is available for $3.75 per month, billed annually.
+Feedly has strategically designed its business model to cater to individuals who regularly consume a vast amount of information from various sources.
+This includes professionals in the business sector who track industry news, among others.
+The newly introduced feature, Shared Collections, is exclusively available to Pro subscribers.
+It enables users to create collections of reading sources that can be shared publicly or privately.
+Essentially, it provides a simple method to make a group of sources, which users are already subscribed to and actively reading within Feedly, available to others with just a click of a button.
+This feature allows users to share a collection of blogs, publications, YouTube channels, and alerts.
+The "Pro" version of Feedly's service, priced at $3.75 per month billed annually, offers additional benefits such as a powerful search feature and integrations with third-party tools like Evernote, Pocket, OneNote, LinkedIn, Dropbox, and more.

 2015.
 Flipboard allows users to add own opinions to their mobile magazines